AI’s Biggest Risk: the Danger of Model Collapse

 In response, GenAI companies have been looking for solutions.
 This sparked a race to secure exclusive partnerships with organizations who can provide human created data.
 These partnerships may postpone the issue, but do not solve it.
 At some point, more data will be needed, and proper data sources will become increasingly difficult to find.
 The only remaining option will be to use the content that is available, which includes AI generated content.

-How do you assess the risk of Model Collapse?
-Is Model Collapse a real risk, or will a solution be found?
+But how do you assess the risk of Model Collapse?
+Is Model Collapse a real threat, or do you have a solution in mind?

 Sources: